phongcao/vsts-extension-retrospectives/CONTRIBUTING.md

 To update snapshots, delete the snapshot for the component that you are testing, (located in the [snapshots folder](RetrospectiveExtension.Frontend/components/__tests__/__snapshots__)) and run the test command.
 On test run completion, new snapshots should be created.
 Please check the newly created snapshot file, to ensure that the expected changes are present, and include the snapshot in your pull request.

+### Backend Unit Testing

+Unit Tests for the Backend are located in the [Backend Tests folder](RetrospectiveExtension.Backend.Tests/).
+To execute these tests, perform the following steps:

+1. Navigate to the RetrospectiveExtension.Backend folder.
+2. Execute `dotnet restore`.
+3. Execute `dotnet build`.
+4. Navigate to the RetrospectiveExtension.Backend.Tests folder.
+5. Execute `dotnet test`.
+6. View test results in the terminal.

 ### Test using Hot Reload and Debug